ifrommer/My-Web-Site-ifrommer.github.io-/_posts/2019-07-13Python3DPrintPolytope.md

 I was originally planning to post the code to github, but since I think this works better as an educational tool than a production one, I decided not to.
 I am hapy to share the code as long as you're not one of my students ;) so if you would like it, let me know.

-So as an assignment in a course, there are a number of mathematical and programming challenges for students.
+As an assignment in a course, there are a number of mathematical and programming challenges for students.
 Math
 - finding  the corner points (#3 above) - given the knowledge of which variables are basic, how do you find the corresonding corner point?
 This is a nice exercise calling on material from the Simplex algorithm and some matrix work we cover when introducing sensitivity analysis.
 - which corner points belong to which faces? (#4 above)  how is this determined?  what is true of a face mathematically that allows one to find its corner points?